14 Must Try Bosnian Desserts To Eat

 This is one of the most ubiquitous Bosnian desserts available and an absolute must-try!

 Tufahija is made from hollowed-out apples stewed in sugar and water.
-The apples are then stuffed with walnuts (or sometimes almonds) and baked in sugar syrup.
+The granny smith are then stuffed with walnuts (or sometimes almonds) and baked in sugar syrup.
 Before serving, the apple is topped with whipped cream and a cherry.

 As is typical with any dish the world over, every family has its own treasured recipe.
 But the correct way to make Tufahija seems to make it one of the most contested desserts in Bosnia!
 Some people swear by sour apples, others overripe ones; some families prefer a more creamy filling, while others enjoy a bit of crunch.